Hijabi Bridal

 What color does a Muslim bride typically wear?

 Color is determined by culture and nationality, not religion.
-Red is traditional across South Asian Muslim communities.
+Red is traditional across South Asian Muslim communities for the nikah dress and groom sherwani.
 White is common among Arab-American and Western-influenced brides.
 Champagne, gold, and pastels are increasingly popular across all communities.
 There is no single correct color for a Muslim bridal dress.

 Location significantly influences style choices.
 A mosque location calls for full coverage and a conservative style.
 A banquet hall location allows for more elaborate embroidery and dramatic headwear.
 An outdoor location suits lighter fabric and a more relaxed style.
-Urban vs. rural location also affects access to boutiques and tailoring services.
+Urban vs. rural location also affects access to boutiques and tailoring services for the Muslim bridal dress and groom sherwani.